Stonehenge, Cotswolds, Oxford, and More

 Afternoon: Visit the dreaming spires of Oxford.
 England's oldest university is also one of the oldest in the world.
 While you are there you will be following in the footsteps of presidents and kings, Nobel prize winners, authors, actors, artists, and explorers.
 Follow my guided walk around Oxford, or stop in at the visitor information center, 15-16 Broad Street, to book a walking tour.

 Travel: Oxford is an ancient city where driving can be confusing and parking impossible.
 Pack what you need for the night in a light backpack and head for the Pear Tree Park and Ride Oxford, less than five miles south of Woodstock on the A44.
-The same day, round trip park and ride fee is £2.80 (in 2017) and includes a fast bus service to Oxford City Center.

 There's plenty to do in Oxford.
 Try a bit of shopping in the city's Victorian covered market or wet your whistle at the 17th-century Turf Tavern, one of Oxford's most unusual - and hardest to find - pubs.
 If you're in the mood for nosing around a museum, try the Ashmolean; the UK's oldest museum open to the public recently had a multi-million pound revamp to show off its fabulous collections.
 And it's free.